Skip to footer content

 Which Azure Hosting Tier Should I Choose for PDF Generation?

-Generating PDFs with IronPDF in the cloud requires more compute and graphics support than lighter workloads.
-Microsoft documentation and IronPDF guidance both recommend avoiding Free, Shared, and Consumption tiers due to restrictions on key APIs like GDI+, shared compute limits, and insufficient memory and execution stability.
-For more information regarding how to properly choose tiers to suit your needs, please refer to this article.
+Generating PDFs with IronPDF requires more compute and graphics support than lighter workloads.
+Microsoft and IronPDF both recommend avoiding Free, Shared, and Consumption tiers due to GDI+ restrictions, shared compute limits, and insufficient memory.
+Choose appropriate tiers using this article.
+Our performance optimization guide provides additional insights.

 Can I Create a Serverless PDF API with Azure Functions?